Hormone and Copper IUD

-To reduce the risk of infection in the uterus, it is recommended to abstain from sexual intercourse the first 7 days.
-In addition you should avoid tampons, swimming and hot tubs these first days.
-If you experience symptoms such as abdominal pain, fever, heavy bleeding and pain you should contact a doctor as soon as possible.
+To avoid infection in the uterus, it is recommended not to insert anything into the vagina for the first 7 days after insertion of the IUD (do not have intercourse, use a tampon, bathe).
+If you experience symptoms such as abdominal pain, fever, persistent or increasing bleeding and pain, you should contact a doctor as soon as possible.